Revisiting mid-century Dharwad in Girish Karnad’s autobiography, interrogating the tug of nostalgia

 Those ironclad realities certainly held fast for Shashi Deshpande, who writes in Listen to Me that “my father’s caste was against him, for he had never counted himself as a Brahmin.
 In fact, when we applied for admission to college, he made us leave the caste column blank.
 (Though the clerk, to whom I submitted the form, very nonchalantly filled in my caste himself when I refused to do so.
 He knew who I was, he knew my caste!
 No chance of anonymity in a small town.”

-And they applied equally unshakably to Goan Catholics, which is one of the main themes of Maria Aurora Couto’s achingly heartfelt 2013 Filomena’s Journeys: A Portrait of a Marriage, a Family & a Fulture, full of vivid acuity about school, college and social life in Dharwad.
+And they applied equally unshakably to Goan Catholics, which is one of the main themes of Maria Aurora Couto’s achingly heartfelt 2013 Filomena’s Journeys: A Portrait of a Marriage, a Family & a Culture, full of vivid acuity about school, college and social life in Dharwad.

 The author (née Figueiredo) attended Karnatak College with both Deshpande and Karnad (there’s a striking photo of her in This Life at Play), and long sections of her book dwell on the denouement of feudal Goa, just before the 1961 decapitation of the Estado da India.
 The spectre of caste shows up to stay in its first few pages, after the description of one Lusophone newspaper as “the voice of Brahmins” in constant battle with another, representing Chardo interests (the term refers to Kshatriyas after conversion).